Article written by Elisa

 Antibes has some truly spectacular beaches with something for every visitor.
 We particularly like Plage de l’Olivette, a small and intimate beach located on the western side of Cap d’Antibes.
 This beach is perfect for couples or groups of friends who want to spend a few hours far from the hustle and bustle of the most popular beaches in Antibes.

 Plage de l’Olivette is used to host pointus, the typical colorful boats from the south of France, and there’s a light wooden pontoon.
-In the middle of these little boats, there is an area for sunbathing (mix of sand and small gravel), but swimming here is not allowed.
+In the middle of these little boats, there is an area for sunbathing (a mix of sand and small gravel), but swimming here is not allowed.
 Instead, we recommend shaking out your towel on the right side, outside the port area.
 There are no facilities there, but it is a wonderful and quiet place with turquoise waters and some shady places.

 Pampelonne Beach, Ramatuelle